qgis/QGIS-Documentation/docs/server_manual/services/wfs.rst

-   ":ref:`REQUEST <qgisserver-wfs-getfeature-request>`", "Yes", "Name of the request" ":ref:`TYPENAME <qgisserver-wfs-getfeature-typename>`", "No", "Name of layers" ":ref:`FEATUREID <qgisserver-wfs-getfeature-featureid>`", "No", "Filter the features by ids" "OUTPUTFORMAT", "No", "Output Format"
-   "RESULTTYPE", "No", "Type of the result" "PROPERTYNAME", "No", "Name of properties to return" "MAXFEATURES", "No", "Maximum number of features to return" "SRSNAME", "No", "Coordinate reference system" "FILTER", "No", "OGC Filter Encoding"
-   "BBOX", "No", "Map Extent"
-   "SORTBY", "No", "Sort the results"
+   ":ref:`REQUEST <qgisserver-wfs-getfeature-request>`", "Yes", "Name of the request" ":ref:`TYPENAME <qgisserver-wfs-getfeature-typename>`", "No", "Name of layers" ":ref:`FEATUREID <qgisserver-wfs-getfeature-featureid>`", "No", "Filter the features by ids" ":ref:`OUTPUTFORMAT <qgisserver-wfs-getfeature-outputformat>`", "No", "Output Format" ":ref:`RESULTTYPE <qgisserver-wfs-getfeature-resulttype>`", "No", "Type of the result" ":ref:`PROPERTYNAME <qgisserver-wfs-getfeature-propertyname>`", "No", "Name of properties to return" ":ref:`MAXFEATURES <qgisserver-wfs-getfeature-maxfeatures>`", "No", "Maximum number of features to return" ":ref:`SRSNAME <qgisserver-wfs-getfeature-srsname>`", "No", "Coordinate reference system" ":ref:`FILTER <qgisserver-wfs-getfeature-filter>`", "No", "OGC Filter Encoding" ":ref:`BBOX <qgisserver-wfs-getfeature-bbox>`", "No", "Map Extent" ":ref:`SORTBY <qgisserver-wfs-getfeature-sortby>`", "No", "Sort the results"

 In addition to the standard ones, QGIS Server supports the following